meraki/dashboard-api-go/client/docs/InlineObject70.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBandwidthLimits
+### GetDestinations

-`func (o *InlineObject70) GetBandwidthLimits() NetworksNetworkIdApplianceTrafficShapingUplinkBandwidthBandwidthLimitsCellular`
+`func (o *InlineObject70) GetDestinations() []NetworksNetworkIdCellularGatewayConnectivityMonitoringDestinationsDestinations`

-GetBandwidthLimits returns the BandwidthLimits field if non-nil, zero value otherwise.
+GetDestinations returns the Destinations field if non-nil, zero value otherwise.

-### GetBandwidthLimitsOk
+### GetDestinationsOk

-`func (o *InlineObject70) GetBandwidthLimitsOk() (*NetworksNetworkIdApplianceTrafficShapingUplinkBandwidthBandwidthLimitsCellular, bool)`
+`func (o *InlineObject70) GetDestinationsOk() (*[]NetworksNetworkIdCellularGatewayConnectivityMonitoringDestinationsDestinations, bool)`

-GetBandwidthLimitsOk returns a tuple with the BandwidthLimits field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDestinationsOk returns a tuple with the Destinations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBandwidthLimits
+### SetDestinations

-`func (o *InlineObject70) SetBandwidthLimits(v NetworksNetworkIdApplianceTrafficShapingUplinkBandwidthBandwidthLimitsCellular)`
+`func (o *InlineObject70) SetDestinations(v []NetworksNetworkIdCellularGatewayConnectivityMonitoringDestinationsDestinations)`

-SetBandwidthLimits sets BandwidthLimits field to given value.
+SetDestinations sets Destinations field to given value.

-### HasBandwidthLimits
+### HasDestinations

-`func (o *InlineObject70) HasBandwidthLimits() bool`
+`func (o *InlineObject70) HasDestinations() bool`

-HasBandwidthLimits returns a boolean if a field has been set.
+HasDestinations returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)